What is a partner ecosystem and why should you want one?

 That said, the term ‘partner ecosystem’ can mean different things to different people.
 After all, an ecosystem will always reflect the needs of each company’s unique set of customers, which means they can look vastly different.

-For example, an ecosystem could be an app store, it could be a software comparison site or it could just be a list of the companies your brand collaborates with.
-And just as you can create your own partner ecosystem, you can also develop your partner ecosystem strategy by joining an existing one.
+Oh, and just as you can create your own partner ecosystem, you can also develop your partner ecosystem strategy by joining an existing one.

 There’s no real limit to the kinds of partners that can make up an ecosystem.
-Technically, any one of the 15 types of strategic partnerships could be included.
+Technically, any one of the 23 types of strategic partnerships could be included.
 The players in your ecosystem will be dictated by your brand’s customers and their unique needs.

 That said, it might help to break down what an ecosystem can look like to gain a better understanding.
-Let’s take SaaS businesses as an example.
-Ecosystems are a key way for such companies to maintain an edge over their competition in a fast-moving landscape.

-1. Distribution partners
+1. Distribution ecosystems

 • Resellers.
-Reselling is a kind of distribution marketing partnership in which the reseller takes a product and sells it on to the end customer, often after adding value.
+Reselling is a kind of distribution marketing partnership in which the reseller buys a product and sells it to the end customer, often after adding value.
 Value-added resellers in this field often use components from lots of individual technology brands to build a whole new system that can be sold on to the end customer.

 • Bundlers.
 A bundler will typically sell your brand’s product to the end consumer as part of a bundle that includes other complementary technology solutions.
 The bundler can either be a value-added reseller or a brand that creates and sells its own complementary technology.